labdao/plex/docs/docs/concepts/tokens.md

 ## Reproducibility and Acknowledgement

-Storing computations as ProofOfScience tokens on-chain not only serves as a testament to the work done but also sets a gold standard for scientific reproducibility.
+Storing computations as ProofOfScience tokens on-chain sets a gold standard for scientific reproducibility.
 It becomes an immutable record of achievement, open to scrutiny and validation by peers.

 ## Gasless Transactions

-Recognizing the potential hurdles of transaction costs, Plex employs an OpenZeppelin Defender Relayer.
-This means users don't bear the brunt of gas fees when minting their ProofOfScience NFTs.
-We take care of it, making the minting process smooth and cost-efficient.
+Plex employs an [OpenZeppelin Defender Relayer](https://docs.openzeppelin.com/defender/relay) so users don't have to pay [gas fees](https://ethereum.org/en/developers/docs/gas/) to mint ProofOfScience tokens.

 :::warning